Cyber Threat Survival Guide

 Remember, these are only two of the many ransomware attack vectors and a small representation of the overall harm that has befallen hundreds of thousands of victims and the potential harm yet to come.

-In January of 2018, Databreaches.net broke the news of Hancock Health’s ransomware attack and attributed the hack to SamSam.
+In January 2018, Databreaches.net broke the news of Hancock Health’s ransomware attack and attributed the hack to SamSam.
 This attack included 1,400 files where all names were changed to “I’m Sorry.”
-SamSam accessed the hospital system via a business associate vulnerability, a remote access portal was logged into with a third-party’s username and password.
+SamSam accessed the hospital system via a business associate vulnerability, a remote access portal that was logged into with a third party’s username and password.
 The victim was given seven days to pay the ransom.
 Ultimately they paid $55,000 in order to regain access to their systems.

-In March of 2018 Finger Lakes Health, a three-hospital healthcare system located in New York also fell victim to a ransomware attack.
+In March 2018 Finger Lakes Health, a three-hospital healthcare system located in New York also fell victim to a ransomware attack.
 Healthcare Informatics reported that the ransomware incident was first initiated on March 18, and after a week of downtime Finger Lakes Health paid their extortionists.
 Per Healthcare Informatics, who initiated the attack, the amount demanded, and the amount paid are all unknown.
-While systems were down and they were forced to revert back to a pen-and-paper business model.
+While systems were down, they were forced to revert to a pen-and-paper business model.

 They’ll misinterpret what happens here.
 They frequently get individual desktops infected with ransomware, so they falsely believe they are on top of the situation.
 What happened in Atlanta is a wholly different attack, where ransomware spread to the servers,” Graham says via Twitter.
 Asking how the ransomware got into the network is the wrong question, Graham adds. ” The question they should be asking is, once inside, how it spread.
 It spread because it got ‘admin’ credentials,” he says.
 “The SamSam ransomware is notorious for this.
 It aggressively looks for admin credentials on any system it effects and uses them to spread to other systems on the local network.”
 (Data Breach Today, March 2018)

-The attack took down the ability to pay bills, get water services at new homes, municipal courts have been closed, and the Wi-Fi has been turned off at the airport.
+The attack took down several municipal services, including the ability to pay bills, get water services at new homes, municipal courts have been closed, and the Wi-Fi has been turned off at the airport.
 Like Finger Lakes Health the attack also reduced Atlanta to pre-computing practices.

 If it seems like there is a new ransomware attack every day, it is because there is.
 KnowBe4 recommends the following steps:

-According to Fortinet’s guide, How to Close Security Gaps to Stop Ransom and other Threats, defending an enterprise will continue to get more and more difficult with each passing day.
-They also stress the idea that these attacks aren’t going anywhere, so the best thing to do is to protect your company as best as you can.
+Defending an enterprise will continue to get more and more difficult with each passing day.
+These attacks aren’t going anywhere, so the best thing to do is to protect your company as best as you can.
 This includes implementing the steps listed above into your broader security strategy.
 Integration and knowledge are the keys to success when it comes to protecting yourself from ransomware attacks.